-The one thing that really stopped my heart when I was at Maison et Objet was the LINDELL & Co stand, just around the corner from ours in Hall 1.
-There, I spied the most amazing embroidered cushions in unspeakably lovely colours, and when I spotted the self-same cushions in Florence Lopez’ apartment, my ignited desire to have one of my own sprang into flame.
+The one thing that really stopped my heart at Maison et Objet was the Lindell & Co stand, just around the corner from ours in Hall 1.
+There, I spied the most amazing embroidered cushions in unspeakably lovely colours, and when I spotted the self-same cushions in Florence Lopez’ apartment in both Milk Decoration AND AD Spain, my desire to own one knew no bounds.

 LINDELL & Co was founded in 2007 by French-Swedish designer, Gabrielle Soyer, who had a chain-stitched textile from Kashmir that she’d been hoarding for years, which sparked an idea to bring her designs to life in this hard-to-come-by labour-intensive technique.